ukncsc/secure-development-and-deployment/5-protect-your-code-repository.md

     As your team evolves over time it's crucial you stay on top of who should have access and who should not.

 * **Include open code in your risk model**
-    Some of your code may be more appropriatly stored in a private repository.
-For example, code used to detect fraud attacks would be of particular benefit to an adversary wishing to avaid such measures.
-When coding in the open, there a number of security best practices you can adopt, like automated testing and peer reveiws.
+    Some of your code may be more appropriately stored in a private repository.
+For example, code used to detect fraud attacks would be of particular benefit to an adversary wishing to avoid such measures.
+When coding in the open, there are a number of security best practices you can adopt, like automated testing and peer reviews.

 * **Review all code changes**
     Certain code repositories or branches will hold the source code from which production deployments are made.
 Ensure that all code merged into this master version has gone through a review process to help prevent unintended or malicious code being included.